r3c/creep/README.md

 Here are the supported protocols, expected connection string and available options for each of them:

-- Local FS:
+- Local file system:
-  - Use `file://path` where path is relative to current directory (note the triple `/` in example above to get an absolute path).
+  - Use `file:///path` where path is relative to current directory.
+  - Note the use of triple slash `///` because file protocol has no hostname.
 - FTP:
   - Use `ftp://user:pass@host:port/path` where `user` and `pass` are optional credentials (anonymous login will be used if they're missing), `port` is an